jhowell702/CS480-ComputerGraphics/PA4/README.md

 At runtime run the program using the flag -m followed by the file name of the model to be loaded.

-By default, I've included bunny.obj, teapot.obj, and box.obj in the models folder, and can be safely passed to command line.
+By default, I've included bunny.obj, teapot.obj, and box.obj in the models folder, and can be safely passed to command line as parameters.

 ## Shaders

 Shader flags:
 -v: define the filename for vertex shader

 -f: define the filename for fragment shader

 The shader files are default named vert.glsl and frag.glsl, and are stored in the shaders folder.